Magnifiers and magnification

 9 inch = 1.1X magnification

 These numbers aren't as good as the old "14 inch rule".
 For instance, both a 3½ inch and a 4 inch lens have a magnification of about 3X.
 And both a 5 inch and a 6 inch lens both have a magnification of about 2X.
-And I get customers who think I'm being evasive when I describe two eyeglasses as being, "about the same magnification".
+And we get customers who think we're being evasive when we describe two eyeglasses as being, "about the same magnification".

-If you would like to try out different focal lengths and magnifications to see how they convert (using this "10 inch rule"), go to our Magnification Calculator (it's an Excel file, so you might have to download the file then open it).
+If you would like to try out different focal lengths and magnifications to see how they convert (using this "10 inch rule"), go to our Magnification Calculator (it's an Excel download).

 WHAT DO OPTICIANS AND SCIENTISTS SAY?